magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 ##### Pertaining to the Town of Maplemoor
 1. **Guildsmen.** Maplemoor is a town that is governed by a consortium of guildmasters.
 The food grown and livestock reared in the town has less contamination than usual.
 It is unclear why.
 2. **Treated as Mercenaries.** Hunters in the town are treated as mercenaries that will do any job for coin.
 Individual perceptions may vary.
-3. **Ambitious Leader.** Antenon, the dwarven leader of Maplemoor, has great ambitions for the town.
+3. **Ambitious Leader.** Garadun, the dwarven leader of Maplemoor, has great ambitions for the town.
 He aims to attract many more people into the town and increase its size, thereby widening its influence.

 ##### Pertaining to the World
 1. **Sources of Life.** Villages and towns form around sources of safe food and water.
-2. **Safe Rations.** After eating safe rations during a rest that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
+2. **Safe Rations.** After eating safe rations during a period of light activity that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
 These temporary hit points do not stack and only lasts for a day.
 3. **Contamination.** Rations foraged from the wilderness are very likely contaminated.
 They do not grant any temporary hit points.
 A hunter's body is able to somewhat resist contamination.
-	- If a non-hunter consumes contaminated rations, they must make a DC10 (+each day consuming contaminated rations) CON saving throw, or take 2 stacks of exhaustion.
+	- If a non-hunter consumes contaminated rations, they must make a DC10 (+1 for each day consuming contaminated rations) CON saving throw, or take 2 stacks of exhaustion.
 4. **Precious Knowledge.** The people's average level of knowledge is low.
 There are many that cannot read or write.
 Technology has regressed a few hundred years.
 5. **Isolated Communities.** Most villages and towns are isolated from each other.
 Only those brave, powerful, or reckless enough are able to journey through the corrupted wilderness.